StatMixedML/XGBoostLSS/README.md

 ![Optional Text](../master/plots/munich_rent_estimated_effects.png)

 As we have modelled all parameter of the Normal distribution, **XGBoostLSS** provides a probabilistic forecast, from which any quantity of interest can be derived.
-The following shows a subset of 50 predictions only for ease of readability.
-The red dots show the actual rents, while the boxplots are the distributional predictions.

 ```r
 # XGBoostLSS predictions